dotnet/docs-maui/docs/ios/deployment/provisioning.md

 # Provisioning an iOS app for app store distribution

-Distributing a .NET Multi-platform App UI (.NET MAUI) on iOS requires that the app is provisioned using a *provisioning profile*.
+Distributing a .NET Multi-platform App UI (.NET MAUI) app on iOS requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 To publish a .NET MAUI iOS app, you'll need to build a *Distribution Provisioning Profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on an iOS device.
 A distribution provisioning profile contains an app ID and a distribution certificate.

-The process for creating a distribution provisioning profile is to:
+The process for creating a distribution provisioning profile is as follows:

 1. Create a certificate signing request.
 1. Create a distribution certificate.